Harrah's Reno: History

 William F. Harrah opened his first bingo parlor on October 29, 1937, but by December 1937, that parlor was closed.
-Harrah then spent the winter raising money and re-opened his casino, now called the Heart Tango.
+Harrah then spent the winter raising money and re-opened his casino, Harrah's Plaza Tango, which later became Harrah's Heart Tango.
 The Heart Tango location was between Virginia and Center streets, in the heart of the Reno casino action.
 Over time, Harrah slowly acquired neighboring casinos adjacent to his Virginia Street casino.
 Harrah slowly built his operation.

+Harrah's was featured briefly in the 1961 movie The Misfits, the final film of its stars, Marilyn Monroe and Clark Gable.

 In 1968, Harrah acquired The Reno Golden Hotel and contracted noted casino architect Martin Stern Jr. to create and construct a luxury 24–story hotel tower to build atop the bones of the former Grand Hotel.
 The tower opened on October 10, 1969.
-In 1981, a 100-room tower was added to the existing 24-story tower by the new owners Holiday Inn.
+In 1981, a 100-room tower was added to the existing 24-story tower by the new owners, Holiday Inn.

-Harrah’s expanded from their Virginia Street “Blackout Bar” location sideways in 1956 when Pick Hobson’s Frontier Club next door was acquired.
-Gaming space included the buildings across Lincoln Alley, where the 1969 hotel tower was added, and then the 1978 expansion across Center Street accessed via a two-story high airway.
+Harrah's expanded sideways from their Virginia Street "Blackout Bar" location in 1956 when Pick Hobson's Frontier Club next door was acquired.
+Gaming space included the buildings across Lincoln Alley, where the 1969 hotel tower was added, and then the 1978 expansion across Center Street accessed via a two-story-high airway.

-Once the Center Street casino opened, Harrah’s had more than 2,000 slot machines on their combined three casino floors.
+Once the Center Street casino opened, Harrah's had more than 2,000 slot machines on their combined three casino floors.
 In 1985 the properties boasted 105 table games, a 12-table poker room, and a sportsbook.

-The block where Harrah’s first Tango club opened along Virginia Street once housed a dozen different casinos, including famous properties like the Bank Club and Harold’s Club.
-As those casinos closed, Harrah’s expanded their operations or razed the old clubs to make way for parking, meeting space, and open outdoor areas.
+The block where Harrah's first Tango club opened along Virginia Street once housed a dozen different casinos, including famous properties like the Bank Club and Harold's Club.
+As those casinos closed, Harrah's expanded their operations or razed the old clubs to make way for parking, meeting space, and open outdoor areas.

 Harrah's had a showroom that hosted the same top headliners as those who appeared in Las Vegas, such as Joan Rivers, Smothers Brothers, Merle Haggard, Frank Sinatra, Wayne Newton, Captain and Tennille and Mitzi Gaynor.
 In 1991, after the death of Sammy Davis Jr., the Headliner Room name was changed to Sammy's Showroom.
 Davis had performed at Harrah's regularly and was the opening night act in the Headliner Room.
 Sammy's Showroom opened with a dual headliner and revue acts.
-Over the years, Sammy's Showroom was switched to a revue show-only policy.
-Headliners in the first years of the re-christened Sammy's Showroom included Vic Damone, Tony Bennett, Rich Little, Phyllis Diller, Marilyn McCoo and Norm Crosby.
+Over the years, Sammy's Showroom was switched to a revue-show-only policy.
+Headliners in the first years of the rechristened Sammy's Showroom included Vic Damone, Tony Bennett, Rich Little, Phyllis Diller, Marilyn McCoo and Norm Crosby.
 The last headliner to appear in Sammy's Showroom was Gordie Brown in 2004.